pavelvodrazka/ctf-writeups/hackvent2018/teaser/day-03/README.md

 ...
 ```

 It revealed a NTFS alternate data stream which contained a file named [quickresponse.txt](files/quickresponse.txt) hidden in the archive.
-Linux version or RAR was unable to extract it so I had to use WinRAR under Wine.
+Linux version of RAR was unable to extract it so I had to use WinRAR under Wine.

 ```
 $ cat quickresponse.txt
 1111111000001110001111111100000101010100110100000110111010000010111010111011011101011111010001011101101110100100010110101110110000010110000101010000011111111010101010101111111000
 ```

 BIN to ASCII conversion didn't work but I noticed that the file contained exactly 625 = 25^2 digits so it could be a binary QR code.
-I made a simple string replace which did the job.
+I made a simple string replacement which did the job.

 ```
   ██████████████          ██████      ██████████████